mami-project/draft-kuehlewind-plus-problem-statement/draft-kuehlewind-plus-problem-statement.md

 no UDP-based connectivity can be established or the experienced performance of QUIC is lower than expected.
-We do see blocking of TLS already today that often leads to fallbacks to unencrypted communication: {{RIPE72}} reports 25% of blocking of TLS connection over port 80 in mobile network, while blocking goes up to 70% for users that are known to be behind a proxy.
-Blocking by proxies might be an instant of accidental blocking but is likely to continue to happen if we don't enable a way to communicate intents to middleboxes.
+We do see blocking of TLS already today that often leads to fallbacks to unencrypted communication: {{RIPE72}} reports 25% of blocking of TLS connection over port 80 in mobile networks, while blocking goes up to 70% for users that are known to be behind a proxy.
+Blocking by proxies might be an instant of accidental mangling but is likely to continue to happen if we don't enable a way to communicate intents to middleboxes.

 This document proposes explicit signaling to and from middleboxes about